SysKitTeam/CED/README.md

     </configProtectedData>

     ```
     This code should be place inside configuration tags of your config file.
+If you are adding provider in your transformation file be sure to add `xdt:Transform="Insert"` in opening `configProtectedData` tag.

     To be able to use custom provider with `Pkcs12ProtectedConfigurationProvider` option you need to add .dll in your Solution.
 Easiest way to achieve this is by using nuget package manager, fire up nuget in your project, search for `Pkcs12ProtectedConfigurationProvider` and install it.

     Provider package in nuget manager on VS 2015.